tummychow/go-dep-mgmt/PROSCONS.md

 - crosstalk between `loc` and `path` keys in .go.yaml.
 If you specify the `type` of a dependency to be `git`, then the `loc` is `https://github.com/foo/bar.git` and the `path` is `github.com/foo/bar`.
 So you end up having to write the same thing twice.
 Some magic defaults for this would be pretty sweet to reduce the amount of typing.
 - format is missing some bells and whistles.
 But this is YAML, therefore very flexible.
 There's room to grow here if goat becomes popular.
 - no svn/bzr support
+- dependency on `git clone`/`hg clone` makes goat hard to use for projects with large dependency trees.
+If you want to fix the version of a dependency, you have to tell goat to acquire it via a VCS clone rather than `go get`.
+And if you do a VCS clone, goat can't tell what the dependencies of that project are, unless it has its own `.go.yaml`, which most projects don't.
+So you end up having to specify every dependency of your dependencies as well.
+I call this "the gemspec problem" - trying to implement bundler without the metadata that makes bundler a possibility.
+If every project adopted a `.go.yaml` at this very moment, I'd probably use goat, but without that it's not scalable.

 ## goop